gitshishirkarki/concurrency-control/README.md

 The details about the specific problem scenario and brain-storming details are available as PDF under resources folder.
 Also, you can click [THIS LINK](https://github.com/gitshishirkarki/concurrency-control/blob/main/src/main/resources/spring-boot-optimistic-locking.pdf) to redirect to the document.

 ## Unit Test
-Unit test for ObjectOptimisticLockingFailureException is available in com.shishir.concurrency.service.SuiteServiceTest class.
+Unit test for ObjectOptimisticLockingFailureException is available in com.shishir.concurrency.service.OptimisticLockingTest class.

 ## API Details
 ### GET Available Suites
 URL : localhost:8080/api/v1/suites

 Method: GET

 Response Payload:

 ```shell script
 [
     {